On the Nature of the Girls’ Fate

 “Yuck!
 A toad,” Anti peeked out from behind her skirt.

-Their mother turned around and exhibited the birch to him, a stern expression on her face, without uttering a word or making any threatening gestures.
+Their mother turned round and exhibited the birch to him, a stern expression on her face, without uttering a word or making any threatening gestures.
 It was enough to show him to make him understand she was in no mood for ploys.

 If only the same would carry weight with her.
 Ludmila glanced at her daughter, who could not hide her annoyance.

-Eiri gave a reproachful look to their mother, who was beginning to show the first wrinkles around her brooklime-blue eyes.
+Eiri gave a reproachful look to their mother, who was beginning to show the first wrinkles round her brooklime-blue eyes.
 The square shape of her medium white face appeared visually slimmer for her hazel-blonde hair, which flowed down over her loosely tied bodice and partially covered the sunburnt nape of neck.
-The corners of her wide, slender lips turned downward, and though she appeared stern and menacing, she was only exhausted.
+The corners of her wide, slender lips turned downwards, and though she appeared stern and menacing, she was only exhausted.

-“Let’s go,” commanded Ludmila.
+“Let’s go,” commanded Ludmila

 At that moment, the anguished cry of Ivan resonated from behind her.
 Eiri and Anti jerked in alarm.
 The herbalist from Goldiloop pivoted on her heel and hurried out to her son, with the older children following suit.

 The youngest member of their family sat on the doorstep beside his mother’s wicker basket.
-A small knife lay on the ground in front of him, its blade exposed, while its leather sheath was a little way away.
+A small knife lay on the ground in front of him, its blade exposed, whilst its leather sheath was a little way away.
 Ivan clutched his bleeding finger, and his cries intensified.

 Anti widened his eyes and hissed as if he could feel his brother’s pain.
 Eiri tensed up.

 If he’s cut himself bad, we ain’t goin’ nowhere.
 A saving idea flashed through Eiri’s mind, followed by the pang of searing shame.
 Ludmila let out a deep sigh.

 “Show me,” she urged her son, bending over her pregnant belly.
 Ivan obediently raised his arm.
 Ludmila grabbed him by the wrist, pulling him to his feet, and then she briefly examined each of his hands.

 “You’re fine,” she delivered the stern verdict, wiping a drop of blood from his index finger with her thumb.